jespinosa8/jespinosa8/README.md

 **Computer Engineering** graduate from the **University of New Mexico**. 🎓 Took a break from the field to pursue my dreams as a professional mixed martial artist (cage fighting). 🥊
-Now retired from fighting, I've renewed my love for all things tech. 👨‍💻 Currently, looking for opportunities to build my skills and kickstart my career as a back-end software engineer.
+Now retired from MMA, I've renewed my love for all things tech. 👨‍💻 Currently, looking for opportunities to build my skills and kickstart my career as a back-end software engineer.

 ## Skills 👨🏽‍💻